-This is an initial public offering of shares of common stock of Annexon, Inc. We are offering 12,500,000 shares of our common stock.
-We currently expect the initial public offering price to be between \$15.00 and \$16.00 per share of common stock.
+This is an initial public offering of shares of common stock of Annexon, Inc. We are offering 14,750,000 shares of our common stock.
+The initial public offering price is \$17.00 per share of common stock.

 Prior to this offering, there has been no public market for our common stock.
 Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "ANNX."